Brood parasitism: Kleptoparasites

 There are many different types of cuckoo bees, all of which lay their eggs in the nest cells of other bees, but they are normally described as kleptoparasites (Greek: klepto-, to steal), rather than as brood parasites, because the immature stages are almost never fed directly by the adult hosts.
 Instead, they simply take food gathered by their hosts.
 Examples of cuckoo bees are Coelioxys rufitarsis, Melecta separata, Nomada and Epeoloides.

 Kleptoparasitism in insects is not restricted to bees; several lineages of wasp including most of the Chrysididae, the cuckoo wasps, are kleptoparasites.
 The cuckoo wasps lay their eggs in the nests of other wasps, such as those of the potters and mud daubers.
+Some species of beetle are kleptoparasites, as well.
+Meloe americanus larvae are known to enter bee nests and feed on the provisions reserved for the bee larva.

 True brood parasites

 True brood parasitism is rare among insects.
 Cuckoo bumblebees (the subgenus Psithyrus) are among the few insects which, like cuckoos and cowbirds, are fed by adult hosts.
 Their queens kill and replace the existing queen of a colony of the host species, and then use the host workers to feed their brood.

-A true brood-parasitic wasp is Polistes sulcifer.
+One of only four true brood-parasitic wasps is Polistes semenowi..
 This paper wasp has lost the ability to build its own nest, and relies on its host, P. dominula, to raise its brood.
 The adult host feeds the parasite larvae directly, unlike typical kleptoparasitic insects.
 Such insect social parasites are often closely related to their hosts, an observation known as Emery's rule.

 Host insects are sometimes tricked into bringing offspring of another species into their own nests, as with the parasitic butterfly, Phengaris rebeli, and the host ant Myrmica schencki.
 The butterfly larvae release chemicals that confuse the host ant into believing that the P. rebeli larvae are actually ant larvae.
 Thus, the M. schencki ants bring back the P. rebeli larvae to their nests and feed them, much like the chicks of cuckoos and other brood-parasitic birds.
 This is also the case for the parasitic butterfly, Niphanda fusca, and its host ant Camponotus japonicus.
 The butterfly releases cuticular hydrocarbons that mimic those of the host male ant.
 The ant then brings the third instar larvae back into its own nest and raises them until pupation.